yenchenlin/fid/README.md

 - torchvision

 ## Usage
-To compute the FID score between two datasets, where images of each dataset are contained in an individual folder:
+To compute the FID score between two datasets and get gradient for the first dataset, where images of each dataset are contained in an individual folder:
 ```
 python ./fid_score.py path/to/dataset1 path/to/dataset2
 ```